If you’re looking to advance in the healthcare field and play a greater role in patient care, consider becoming a Family Nurse Practitioner (FNP).

 Earn your degree.
+We offer multiple FNP program options.
 If you’re already an RN and have your Bachelor of Science in Nursing (BSN), you can earn your Master of Science in Nursing (MSN) degree in Family Nurse Practitioner in 20 months.
 With Herzing University, you can complete your degree online, allowing you to learn at your own pace and on your own time.
 This means you can continue working full time or raising a family without putting your career goals on hold.

-For RNs with an associate degree, you’ll have to earn your BSN, which can be done with Herzing University’s RN to BSN program.
+For RNs with an associate degree, you can go from ADN to FNP in our RN to FNP program.
+If you want to go from RN to BSN to MSN-FNP, you can first enroll in our RN to BSN program, then go from BSN to FNP in our MSN program.
 If you’re not in the healthcare field at all, you can start by earning your ASN or BSN to become an RN and then work toward your MSN in Family Nurse Practitioner.

 Build your skills.
 In addition to a degree, it helps if you’re skilled in communication and critical-thinking, as FNPs must clearly communicate with patients and healthcare professionals, and must make decisions regarding plans of action for patients.
 Learn more about the qualities of the best nurse practitioners.